Double-Opportunity Estimation via Altruism: The Gaussian Case

-Figure~\ref{fig:Example_Gaussian_1D} exhibits two reflection symmetries of the function $\J$, 1) about the mirror line $\hat{\bm{\theta}}^{(1)} = \hat{\bm{\theta}}^{(2)}$, and 2) about the normal to the line $\hat{\bm{\theta}}^{(1)}=\hat{\bm{\theta}}^{(2)}$ through the origin.
-The first symmetry expresses the symmetric nature of $\J$ with respect to its arguments (the two estimators).
+Figure~\ref{fig:Example_Gaussian_1D} exhibits two reflection symmetries of the function {$\JZ$}, 1) about the mirror line $\hat{\theta}^{(1)} = \hat{\theta}^{(2)}$, and 2) about the normal to the line $\hat{\theta}^{(1)}=\hat{\theta}^{(2)}$ through the origin.
+The first symmetry expresses the symmetric nature of {$\JZ$} with respect to its arguments (the two {estimates}).
 The second expresses the symmetric nature of the Gaussian distribution.
-The figure also clearly demonstrates the non-differentiability of $\J$ on the reflection axis $\hat{\bm{\theta}}^{(1)}=\hat{\bm{\theta}}^{(2)}$.
-The figure exhibits two (reflective) global minima of the function $\J$, precisely at the analytically calculated heterarchical estimators~\eqref{eq:1dheter}, with cost agreeing with the analytically computed cost.
-The two (reflective) optimal hierarchical estimators are positioned at the minimum points of $\J$ along the constraint line $\hat{\bm{\theta}}^{(1)}=0$, which coincide with the analytically calculated hierarchical estimators~\eqref{eq:1dhier}, with cost agreeing with the analytically computed cost.
-As could be expected, at both minimum points the $\J$ contour lines are tangent to the constraint.
+The figure also clearly demonstrates the non-differentiability of {$\JZ$} on the reflection axis $\hat{\theta}^{(1)}=\hat{\theta}^{(2)}$.
+The figure exhibits two (reflective) global minima of the function {$\JZ$}, precisely at the analytically calculated heterarchical {estimates} ~\eqref{eq:1dheter}, with cost agreeing with the analytically computed cost.
+The two (reflective) optimal hierarchical {estimates} {of the second hierarchical estimator} are positioned at the {minima} of {$\JZ$} along the constraint line $\hat{\theta}^{(1)}=0$, which coincide with the analytically calculated hierarchical {estimates}~\eqref{eq:1dhier}, with cost agreeing with the analytically computed cost.
+As could be expected, at both {minima} the {$\JZ$} contour lines are tangent to the constraint.